Board-Folk/MegaCD-Connect-BD-Remake/README.md

 ( PCB's have been ordered, will update with results )

-The Gerbers have been created using the recommendations from JLCPCB.
+* The Gerbers have been created using the recommendations from JLCPCB.

-This board uses a GAL22V10 to achieve the same logic functions as the Peel IC.
+* This board uses a GAL22V10 to achieve the same logic functions as the Peel IC.
 Jed file is provided.
+  Use a MiniPro to write the Jed file to the GAL Chip.

-## Compiling the Logic
+### Compiling the Logic

 The software i used to make the Jed file was GALasm.
 It can be downloaded from here https://github.com/daveho/GALasm